albin-johansson/centurion/docs/pages/api/misc/log.rst

 The logging API is based on a set of functions contained in the ``ctn::log`` namespace.
-Additionally, function macros are provided (although they can be disabled), which can be used for logging only in debug mode, as they expand to nothing in release mode.
+Additionally, function macros are provided (although they can be disabled), which can be used for logging in debug mode, that expand to nothing in release mode.

 The logging API is based on a set of different priorities and categories.
 Usually, the priority is specified by selecting one of the ``info``, ``warn``,